getcarina/getcarina.com/_tutorials/data-stores-redis.md

     54182185355c
     ```

-    The output of this `docker ps` command is the shortened ID of the
+    The output of the `docker ps` command is the shortened ID of the
-    Redis container, we stored it in $REDCON, and echoed it out.
+	Redis container.
+This output was stored in the `REDCON` environment
+	variable and displayed using the `echo` command.

-1. Discover what IP address and port Redis is running on by combining the `docker port` command, the ID of the container, and the default Redis port of 6379.
+1. Discover the IP address and port on which Redis is running by combining the `docker port` command, the ID of the container, and the default Redis port of 6379.

     ```bash
     $ docker port $REDCON 6379
     172.99.78.231:32769
     ```

-    For the containerized Redis service, you don't need to keep track of
+    For the containerized Redis service you don't need to keep track of
-    what it's named, what IP address it runs on, or what port it uses.
-    Instead, you discover this information dynamically with the
+	its name, IP address, or port.
+Instead, you discover this information
-    preceding command, and use it later in the tutorial to connect to
+	dynamically with the preceding command and use it later in the tutorial to
-    Redis.
+	connect to Redis.

-1. Set Useful Environment Variables

-    To make this easier to use with `redis-cli` let us create a
-    few more environment variables.
-We will user REDIS_HOST for the IP and
-    REDIS_PORT for the port.
+1. To make using `redis-cli` easier, create a few more environment variables.
+Use `REDIS_HOST` for the IP address and `REDIS_PORT` for the TCP port.

     ```bash
     $ REDIS_HOST=$(docker inspect --format '{{ (index (index .NetworkSettings.Ports "6379/tcp") 0).HostIp }}' $REDCON)